jhthorsen/mojo-mysql/README.md

 Mike Magowan

-Tekki
+Rolf Stöckli - `tekki@cpan.org`.

-This code is mostly a rip-off from Sebastian Riedel's [Mojo::Pg](https://metacpan.org/pod/Mojo::Pg).
+This code started as a rip-off from Sebastian Riedel's [Mojo::Pg](https://metacpan.org/pod/Mojo::Pg).

 # COPYRIGHT AND LICENSE

-Copyright (C) 2014-2015, Jan Henning Thorsen.
+Copyright (C) 2014-2019, Jan Henning Thorsen.

 This program is free software, you can redistribute it and/or modify it under the terms of the Artistic License version 2.0.